Rock Machine Motorcycle Club: Rivals

-Alaska Vets Riding Club Support club of the Hells Angels.

 Meeting with the Pagans

 For decades the Pagans Motorcycle Club had looked north to Canada for possibility of expansion.
 It also found the idea of supporting Hells Angels rivals beneficial.
 The Rock Machine Motorcycle Club, a Canadian-based international motorcycle club with chapters all over the world, has fought several conflicts with the Hells Angels including the Quebec Biker War, the deadliest motorcycle conflict in history.
 The Pagans deeply respected these feats and sought to establish a relationship with the Rock Machine.
 In 2011, dozens of the Pagans traveled to the Canadian province of New Brunswick to meet with the several chapters of the Rock Machine and other locals.
 At the time New Brunswick was a Canadian province that had little outlaw motorcycle influence.
 The meeting was to consolidate a friendship and probe the province for expansion.
-However, in 2018, Pagans member, Andrew "Chef" Glick revealed that the group had abandoned its plans at expansion North, they cited Canada's anti-biker laws but also a large part of the reason was that Canadian Hells Angels are considered particularly violent members of the outlaw biker – or “one percenter” – community, Glick said in an interview.
+However, in 2018, Pagans member, Andrew "Chef" Glick revealed that the group had abandoned its plans at expansion North, they cited Canada's anti-biker laws but also a large part of the reason was that Canadian Hells Angels are considered particularly violent members of the outlaw biker – or "one percenter" – community, Glick said in an interview.

-“In Canada and Australia, that's where the heaviest (toughest) one per centers are,” Glick said.
-“Being a one per center in Canada, I would say is a little more dangerous than being a one per center in the U.S." New Jersey bikers are tough, but “not near as violent as what I’ve seen and read (about) in Montreal and Toronto.”
+"In Canada and Australia, that's where the heaviest (toughest) one per centers are," Glick said.
+"Being a one per center in Canada, I would say is a little more dangerous than being a one per center in the U.S." New Jersey bikers are tough, but "not near as violent as what I've seen and read (about) in Montreal and Toronto."

 Membership

-Today the Rock Machine Motorcycle Club's Mother chapter resides in Canada.
-All official chapters follow the rules and regulations set out by the mother chapter.The United States has 2 mother chapters Connecticut being the Eastcost Mother chapter and Alaska being the Westcoast With recent updates and reformats to the club's official Constitution in 2022, the rules are much more stringent, more relatable to other high-profile biker groups such as the Hells Angels.
+Today the Rock Machine Motorcycle Club's membership is open to anyone but not to everyone.